souris-dev/samosac-jvm/docs/index.md

 ### Installation

-_This section will be updated soon with the other alternatives for installing samosa._
+_This section will be updated soon with other alternatives for installing samosa._

 #### Using a pre-built executable jar

+Download the `1.0-SNAPSHOT` (current alpha release) compiler executable jar:

+[Download](https://github.com/souris-dev/samosac-jvm/releases/download/v1.0.0-alpha/samosac-1.0-SNAPSHOT-full.jar){: .btn .btn-purple }

 You really don't need to install anything if you already have JRE (minimum java version 11) installed.
-Otherwise, you'll have to install that first.
+Otherwise, you'll have to install that first to use the compiler and to run the programs.

-Head over to [releases](https://github.com/souris-dev/samosac-jvm/releases) to grab the latest version of the compiler (it is an executable JAR file, named in the format: `samosac-<version>-full.jar`)

-Or, just click this to download the `1.0-SNAPSHOT` (current alpha release) compiler executable jar:

-[Download](https://github.com/souris-dev/samosac-jvm/releases/download/v1.0.0-alpha/samosac-1.0-SNAPSHOT-full.jar){: .btn .btn-purple }
+For other releases, head over to [releases](https://github.com/souris-dev/samosac-jvm/releases).

 You now have the compiler, yay!